 What is the best sort of massage for anxiety?

-If you would like to book a massage therapy session to help with your anxiety, please fill out the enquiry form and I’ll get back to you as soon as I can with available appointments.
+Or, if you’re ready to book, please fill out the enquiry form below and I’ll get back to you as soon as I can with available appointments.
 Alternatively contact me using any of the contact details below the form:

 Phone: 07835 346476